 To further deceive the U.S. public and conceal the true purpose for destroying Ben Suc, Westmoreland’s headquarters claimed the village had fallen into disrepair; its residents supposedly risked disease and premature death if they remained in Ben Suc’s dilapidated structures.
 The U.S. Command in Saigon asserted that that the destruction of the village and the removal of its residents to a new refugee camp would improve the lives of the inhabitants.
-But a U.S. colonel, who admitted the past failures of the U.S. and GVN to break the Vietcong’s hold on Ben Suc, was more honest.
+But a U.S. colonel on the scene was more honest.
 Referring to the demolition of Ben Suc, he said, “This is probably the only military or political solution for this place.”
 He then added, “I imagine there will be a lot of wailing and gnashing of teeth, but they’ll do what they’re told.”

 Since the Americans threatened to kill anyone who attempted to flee Ben Suc, the majority of peasants at Ben Suc did as they were told.
-About 3,800 villagers, almost all women, children, and old men, boarded big CH-47 Chinooks or riverboats for the move to the GVN refugee camp.
+About 3,800 villagers, almost all women, children, and old men, boarded big CH-47 Chinooks or riverboats for the move to the government refugee camp.
 Once the people had been taken from the village, U.S. troops went in and flattened it.
 Reporter Jonathan Schell was there.
 He wrote, “…infantrymen ducked in an out of the palm groves behind them, some pouring gasoline on the grass roofs of the houses and others going from house to house setting them afire.”
-At the end of the operation, Ben Suc was gone.
+By the end of the operation, Ben Suc had ceased to exist.

 The demolition of hamlets by U.S. infantry units never once slowed during Westmoreland’s tenure at MACV.
 Frederick Downs, with the U.S. Army in Quang Ngai Province, recalled an operation by his unit west of Duc Pho in late 1967.
 “It was a search and destroy operation,” remarked Downs, “which meant we searched all the hooches we found and then burned them down.
 Whether a single farmer’s hooch or a whole village – all were burnt…We didn’t harm the people, but the orders were to destroy all the dwellings, so we did.”
 Downs and his men may not have physically harmed the villagers, but he and his troopers did harm them – by making them homeless and destitute.